akshat2048/busappv3/README.md

 Sameer - Work on the map.
 U will be figuring out how to add the stops and any other requirements into a MapBox REST API GET request and configuring it correctly. https://docs.mapbox.com/api/navigation/directions/ -- use this link to help get you started.
 U may have to npm install mapbox. -- only do this if u have to.

 Akash - Backend.
 Need to be able to compute all the data crunched from the showcase app.
+Essentially you need to receive data from every bus route driven and compute the time/fuel/money saved.
+First step is to set up a system to receive this data.
+The computation is super simple.

 Aayush - Work on the showcase app.
 Need to be able to track distance traveled by bus. https://aboutreact.com/react-native-calculate-distance-between-two-locations/ --use this to help get you started. make sure u find out how to get current longitude and latitude. also use precise location.